Skip to main content

 A home enters pre-foreclosure when the borrower breaches their mortgage terms and the lender communicates the intent to take legal action in the form of foreclosure, starting with a notice of default.

 A notice of default is a notice from the lender to the borrower warning of an impending foreclosure.
-Typically, a mortgage note restricts lenders from sending a notice of default until a borrower is past due three consecutive payments.
-This notice includes a warning that if the borrower doesn’t make payments or remedy the default by a certain date, or sell the home to cover the defaulted mortgage, the home may go into foreclosure with the lender taking ownership of the house.
-A foreclosure reported on a borrower’s credit report may lower their credit score and impacts their ability to obtain mortgage and other types of financing in the future.
+This notice typically includes a warning that if the borrower doesn’t make payments or remedy the default by a certain date, the home may be referred for foreclosure.
+A foreclosure reported on a borrower’s credit report may lower their credit score and could impact a borrower’s ability to obtain mortgage and other types of financing in the future.

 Can you buy a house in pre-foreclosure?

-However, if the borrower can’t settle their debt, they may decide to list their home for sale before the home goes into foreclosure.
-If a borrower decides to list the home for sale to avoid a foreclosure, this is generally known as a “short sale”.
+However, if the borrower can’t settle their debt, they may decide to list their home for sale before the home goes into foreclosure or before foreclosure is complete.

 In summary

-Pre-foreclosure precedes foreclosure, a period when a lender communicates the potential to take ownership of a borrower’s home, often because of a mortgage default.
-To avoid foreclosure, borrowers may list their home as a short sale, which may present an opportunity to purchase a home at a lower price.
+Pre-foreclosure is the period when a lender communicates the potential to take steps to force the sale of a borrower’s home, often because of a mortgage default.
+To avoid foreclosure, borrowers may elect to list and sell their home themselves.

 What to read next